Essential Oils - Important Safety Points

 * Some essential oils are phototoxic, i.e. cause skin pigmentation if applied to skin that is then exposed to sunlight.
 This particularly applies to the citrus oils, including Bergamot.

 * When incorporating essential oils in recipes for making your own natural skin care products take care that the essential oils in question do not have an adverse synergetic effect when combined, and also do not exceed the amount stated in the recipe (normally less than 0.5% of the total recipe).

-* Essential oils must be stored safely, in dark, glass bottles, out of reach of children and animals.
+* Essential oils must be stored safely, in dark, glass bottles, out of reach of children and animals and away from heat.
 The bottles should be kept tightly closed at all times.
 When using, allow the bottle to remain open only for the time it takes to take the volume you need.

 *Never transfer neat essential oils from glass containers to plastic, polished or painted containers.

 * Use only pure essential oils and purchase them from a trustworthy source.
 Beware of anyone selling cheap essential oils.
-Under current EU law essential oil labelling should include the INCI name of the oil, country of origin, batch number, applicable hazard warnings and also indicate any constituent sensitisers.
+Under current EU law essential oil labelling should include the scientific name of the plant the oil is extracted from, country of origin, batch number, applicable hazard warnings and also indicate any constituent sensitisers/allergens.